equinix-labs/metal-iot/README.installer.md

 Everything else you need to deploy this workshop is available in this repository.

 > Note: This repository is designed to be used with your own domain name and a number of DNS records.
 This enables TLS termination (HTTPS) to be used for exposed services.
-If you are working in development, you can skip the domain and TLS steps.

 > You can register for a domain at [Google Domains](https://domains.google) or [Namecheap.com](https://namecheap.com) for a few dollars.
 You can also configure your domain there, after purchase.